ZhouWeiJosh/JoshuaChow.github.io/essays/software.md

 ## Software Engineering the Intro

 Software engineering is the process in which software/code is developed, tested, and maintained.
-Think of the websites you visit daily, that in itself is part of the software engineering cycle albeit mostly in the maintenance phase.
-However, this process is all but foreign to me with key phrases thrown around here and there.
-Nothing until now, where I am taking a course on software engineering and hopefully building upon that knowledge.
+Think of the websites you visit daily, that in itself is part of the software engineering cycle albeit probably in the maintanance phase.
+However, this process is all but foreign to me with some key phrases being brought up here and there.
+Such as the agile model and waterfall that describes certain processes of development.
+But now this semester, I am taking a a course on software engineering and will finally understand what that many of this will mean.

 ## The Hook